Clinical Trial VICCHEM1423

 4. In first relapse (with duration of remission of 6 months or less) or refractory after prior therapy, with or without HSCT.
 Induction therapy must have included at least 1 cycle of an anthracycline/mitoxantrone-containing induction block at a standard dose.

-5. Presence of the FLT3-ITD activating mutation in bone marrow or peripheral blood (allelic ratio as determined by a central laboratory with a cutoff of ≥3% FLT3 ITD/total FLT3).
+5. Presence of the FLT3-ITD activating mutation in bone marrow or peripheral blood (allelic ratio as determined by a central laboratory with a cutoff of ≥3% FLT3-ITD/total FLT3).
+If a specimen has been sent for FLT3-ITD testing at the central laboratory but the subject requires treatment for AML before the central FLT3-ITD test result is available, a local test result may be acceptable for randomization after consultation with the Medical Monitor.

 6. Eligibility for pre-selected salvage chemotherapy, according to the Investigator's assessment.